 Choosing Between the Different Types of Fireplace Grates

-After knowing why we need to have a fireplace grate in our fireplaces, the next big question that assails us is which one should we buy?
-There are hundreds of different types, made of different materials, and in even more models.
-Learning which grate will meet our needs is incredibly important because using the wrong grate may end up costing us more money than we save.
+After knowing why we need to have fireplace grates, the next big question that assails us is which one we should buy.
+There are hundreds of different types, made of different materials, and in many different models.
+Learning which grate will meet your needs is incredibly important because using the wrong grate may end up costing you more money than you save.

 The Golden Rule of Fire Grates